peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 -   **Standardized, Comprehensive Reporting**: Each replication produces a `replication_report.txt` file containing run parameters, status, a human-readable statistical summary, and a machine-parsable JSON block with all key metrics.
 This format is identical for new runs and reprocessed runs.
 -   **Hierarchical Analysis & Aggregation**: The pipeline uses a set of dedicated compiler scripts for a fully auditable, bottom-up aggregation of results. `compile_replication_results.py` creates a summary for each run, `compile_experiment_results.py` combines those into an experiment-level summary, and finally `aggregate_experiments.py` creates a master `STUDY_results.csv` for the entire study.
 -   **Resilient and Idempotent Operations**: The pipeline is designed for resilience.
 The `replication_log_manager.py` script can `rebuild` experiment logs from scratch, and its `finalize` command is idempotent, ensuring that data summaries are always correct even after interruptions.
--   **Enhanced Console Readability**: All console outputs for file paths, commands, and key statuses are now formatted with consistent newlines and indentation, greatly improving log clarity and user experience during long runs.
+-   **Standardized Console Banners**: All audit results, whether for success, failure, or a required update, are now presented in a consistent, easy-to-read, 4-line colored banner, providing clear and unambiguous status reports.
 -   **Streamlined ANOVA Workflow**: The final statistical analysis is a simple two-step process. `aggregate_experiments.py` prepares a master dataset, which `study_analyzer.py` then automatically analyzes to generate tables and publication-quality plots using user-friendly display names defined in `config.ini`.

 ## Visual Architecture